groundy

 Teams running automated review on private repos (particularly those with high PR volume or large changesets) face a compound cost that doesn’t appear in the monthly plan pricing.
 The Actions-minute component charges against each team’s existing Actions quota, separately from the AI Credits component.

 The credit amounts included in monthly plans are modest relative to heavy agentic usage.
 The Pro+ monthly allocation covers materially different workloads depending on which models and context sizes are in use.
-Without published per-model rates, exact projections are impossible.
+With the rate card now fixed4, exact projections are possible.

 Context window hygiene.
 Agent loops that send full conversation history on each turn inflate token counts per call.
 Audit tool-call output accumulation and context pruning strategies.
 What looked cheap at a fixed 7.5x per request may be expensive at per-token billing.